 The People of the Crater

+The charm always lies in the story of a destination and every place has a story to tell!
 Five minutes from the rim of the Ngorongoro Crater – one of the world’s most amazing natural environments and wildlife habitats – lies the Maasai village of Irkeepusi.
 The village sits atop the ancient caldera and enjoys undeniably one of the most spectacular views in the world.

-The Maasai landlords of the area live peacefully carving out an existence with their goats and cows, and still follow most of their ancient beliefs and customs.
+For thousands of years various cattle-herding people have passed through this region of Tanzania, then the Maasai people settled here about 200 years, living peacefully carving out an existence with their goats and cows, and still following most of their ancient beliefs and customs.
 It is believed that the Maasai cows with their tinkling bells gave the crater its name – the sound of the “ngong ngong” of the bells echoing all around the crater became Ngorongoro Crater.
-The charm always lies in the story of a destination and every place has a story to tell!

 Nearby is the Olduvai Gorge which is largely regarded as the cradle of mankind.
-Remains of the world’s first humans were discovered here in 1959!
-Hence the very apt Man and Biosphere Reserve title that the Ngorongoro Crater and it’s greater area received, the place where people and wildlife have co-existed since the beginning of time…
+Remains of the world’s first humans were discovered here in 1959.
+Hence the very apt Man and Biosphere Reserve title that the Ngorongoro Crater and its greater area received, the place where people and wildlife have co-existed since the beginning of time…